kelseysry/authneticate-me/README.md

 - faker - random seeding library
 - jsonwebtoken - JWT
 - cors - Cross-Origin Resource Sharing,

+## Primary Components

+**User Authorizaition**
+When a user logs in, the API login route will be sent with a request that has the user's email or username and password.
+The password that the user utilized to log in is then hashed and compared to the hashed password that is stored in the databse.
+If these passwords are the same, the API login route sends back at JWT in an HTTP-only cookie.

 ## Instructions on How to Install Mab Mab app
 1. run git clone